Nyckyk/predictive-maintenance-risk-platform/README.md

 ## Limitations

-This project should be interpreted as a portfolio decision-support system rather than a production maintenance platform.
+This project should be interpreted as a portfolio decision support system rather than a production maintenance platform.

 Key limitations include:

 - C-MAPSS is simulated turbofan data rather than live industrial telemetry
 - FD001 contains one operating condition and one fault mode
 - the financial costs are illustrative assumptions
-- HIGH-risk probability represents the probability of being within 30 cycles of failure, not a directly observed probability of an unplanned £40,000 event
+- HIGH risk probability represents the probability of being within 30 cycles of failure, not a directly observed probability of an unplanned £40,000 event
 - calibration is evaluated on only 100 test engines, with small sample sizes in several probability bins
 - the official test set was inspected during project development, including earlier baseline evaluation, so it should not be described as a completely untouched final holdout
 - real deployment would require monitoring for sensor drift, model drift, calibration drift and changing operating conditions
-- maintenance decisions would require domain-specific safety, operational and regulatory constraints beyond the simplified economic model used here
+- maintenance decisions would require domain specific safety, operational and regulatory constraints beyond the simplified economic model used here

 ---